 One of the big words on the Internet nowadays is the word “blog”.
-Blogging is one exercise which programmers can engage in to improve their writing skills.
+Blogging is one exercise which any techie can engage in to improve their writing skills.
 When we improve our writing skills, we improve our ability to communicate with others.

 What you are reading now, is an example of one…